MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-KT-Module7.md

 #### Simulation-based confidence interval {-}

+* Review the conditions necessary for simulation-based inference in Module 6.

 * R code to find the simulation-based confidence interval using the `onemean_CI` function from the `catstats` package.